falmatawako/falmatawako/README.md

 **Representative | January 2017 – May 2017**
 - Led meetings and engaged with school administrators and students to increase school spirit.

+### Reiman Fund 1 – Part of the University of Denver’s Endowment Fund
+- Collaboratively manage a $500K active-strategy equity portfolio overlooking stocks in multiple sectors.

 ### Hobbies
-- Teaching
-- Facilitating
+- Soccer (Watching the Premier League and Playing)
+- Personal Finance (Stock Market, Credit Cards, etc)
-- Problem Solving
+- YouTube

-Feel free to explore more about my work, skills, and experiences!
-If you have any questions or opportunities, don't hesitate to contact me.
+- Combat Sports (MMA, Boxing)
+- A little bit of Formula 1

+Don't hesitate to contact me.

 [Back to Top](#top)